bulletmark/EPGPurge/README.md

   Runs in all modes, to always ensure that the EPG is updated.
 Apart from the other problems addressed before this version, this should also now ensure that recordings capture the correct program info data.

+v2.2.1 - 2012-06-20: Only do EPG purge on IDLE and KEY events.
+  I do not know of any problems before this but FireBird recommends avoiding processing on the other TAP events so may as well be sure.

 <!-- vim: se ai syn=markdown: -->